dccuchile/wefe/doc/user_guide.rst

 When using run_queries, it is also possible to aggregate the results by embedding.
-To do this, you must set the :code:`add_results` parameter as :code:`True`.
+To do this, you must set the :code:`aggregate_results` parameter as :code:`True`.
 This default value will activate the option to aggregate the results by averaging their absolute values.

 This aggregation function can be modified through the `aggregation_function` parameter.
-Here you can specify a string that defines some of the aggregation types that are already implemented, as well as provide a function that operates in the dataframe of the results.
+Here you can specify a string that defines some of the aggregation types that are already implemented, as well as provide a function that operates in the results dataframe.

 The aggregation functions available are: